-We will count DBE participation toward overall and contract goals as provided in 49 CFR 26.55.
-We will not count the participation of a DBE subcontract toward a contractor's final compliance with its DBE obligations on a contract until payment to the DBE subcontractor is vefiied.
+DBE participation will be counted toward overall and contract goals as provided in §26.55.
+The participation of a DBE subcontractor will not be counted toward a contractor's final compliance with its DBE obligations on a contract until the amount being counted has actually been paid to the DBE.